 It is a common myth that a person can swallow their tongue during a seizure, while asleep, or if they become unconscious.
 However, these events can cause an individual to have difficulty breathing if the tongue blocks the throat.
 Sometimes, people can also get oral injuries.

 In this article, we look at why it is not possible to swallow the tongue.
-We also look at some of the issues that can affect the tongue and mouth during a seizure or while unconscious and explain what to do if they occur.
+We also examine some of the issues that can affect the tongue and mouth during a seizure or while unconscious and explain what to do if they occur.

 The tongue is a muscle that connects firmly to the mouth.
 A length of tissue called the lingual frenulum connects the base of the tongue to the bottom of the mouth and lower jaw.
 This connection prevents people from being able to swallow the tongue.